A/C PRO ACP-100 Professional Formula R-134a

 The A/C Pro ACP-100 R-134a recharge kit is a great investment if you find yourself with a car blowing hot air.
 This holds especially true if you think that you are going to have to go to a mechanic.
 I highly suggest you try this product first before committing any expenses to a shop repair.
 The thing to remember is that these recharge kits are a patch.
 They are a band-aid.
 They do not fix the real problem of why your system is leaking refrigerant but they do offer a great and cheap solution to get your car blowing cold air again.
 I would highly recommend buying this product if your car’s AC is no longer blowing cold.
 The worst that could happen is that you find out you have a part failure or a large leak and your car starts blowing hot again in a few days.
 The BEST that could happen is that this recharge kit could charge your car for the entire summer season and you avoid all of the expense of going through a shop diagnosis and repair.

 If you are interested in purchasing this product please click here to be taken to our Amazon.com partner.
 Or, you can also find this product in most retailers and auto parts stores.
-Also, if you are unsure on how to use this product then I highly recommend you click here to be taken to our ‘How To’ guide on AC recharge kits.
+Also, if you are unsure on how to use this product then I highly recommend our ‘How To’ guide on AC recharge kits.